-As pointed out in a study (Hird, 2006,) there has often been a negative view of trans people amongst feminist theorists, tending to argue that trans people reify the pre-existing and rigid patriarchal constructions of gender that feminists aim to dismantle.
+As pointed out in a study by Hird (2006,) there has often been a negative view of trans people amongst feminist theorists, tending to argue that trans people reify the pre-existing and rigid patriarchal constructions of gender that feminists aim to dismantle.
 Theorist Wilton is specifically cited for her explanation of the ‘authenticity’ of the experience of gender (Hird, 2006.)
 Her theory contains two parts: in the experience of gender as phenomenology and of embodied or physical gender as corporeality (Hird, 2006.)
 According to this theory, a trans woman’s vagina cannot possibly be “real,” due to its having been surgically constructed for the purpose of penile penetration, rather than for delivering a baby (Hird, 2006.)
 However, this argument completely neglects the complexities of gender, reducing a major part of being female to reproductive capability.
 Furthermore, this argument inherently defines women who are unable to have a baby as no longer female.
 It is also problematic to separate trans women from cisgender women, as it excludes a group, thus creating more boundaries and suggesting that trans and cisgender women cannot coexist.
-To combat this segregation, Elizabeth Grosz (2005) asserts that feminist theory must ‘put itself at risk’ if it is to be confronted with its own shortcomings and become transformed into a stronger school of thought in a broader context.
+To combat this segregation, Elizabeth Grosz (2005) asserts that feminist theory must ‘put itself at risk’ if it is to be confronted with its own shortcomings and become transformed in changing environments into a stronger school of thought in a broader context.
 Therefore, trans people must be included and discussed by feminists to strengthen the validity of feminist arguments as well.
+How does this relate to the question you posed?

+Nicely argued.

 References